 Faculty have the authority to provide flexibility to students who are experiencing Covid-19 symptoms and need diagnostic testing or medical help without notification from the UAAO.

-Students who are experiencing symptoms of Covid-19 should contact Campus Health at 919-966-2281 to schedule an appointment or schedule an appointment online for a medical evaluation and a diagnostic test.
+- Severe symptoms- may be eligible for UAAs: Students who are experiencing severe and/or long-term illness, including Covid-19 symptoms that are severe and prolonged, should contact their medical provider or Campus Health at 919-966-2281 to schedule an appointment or schedule an appointment online for a medical evaluation and a diagnostic test.
 Rapid tests are also available for purchase at the Healthy Heels Shoppe, Student Stores Pharmacy, and the “Healthy Heels to Go” vending machines.

 My student has been told by a medical professional they need to isolate, does this qualify for UAAs?

-Students who test positive for severe communicable diseases such as measles, mumps, tuberculosis, varicella, or Covid-19 are eligible for a University Approved Absence for any classes missed during their isolation period.
+Students who test positive for severe communicable diseases such as measles, mumps, tuberculosis, varicella are eligible for a University Approved Absence for any classes missed during their isolation period.

 On occasion, students may be asked by a health provider to limit their activities while waiting for test results.
 This does not require a University Approved Absence and faculty should be working with these students on an individual basis.
 Only students who test positive for severe communicable diseases will be issued University Approved Absences for their isolation period.

 Not every student in isolation may want or need UAAs (for example, if a student feels well enough to attend classes remotely or if you are working directly with a student to excuse an absence without notification from the UAAO).

 Routine testing does not qualify for a University Approved Absence.